 Help ensure the best science and engineering underpins government policy across a wide range of areas

 Society faces many challenges where science can provide solutions.
-You'll be responsible for making sure that the best science and engineering advice is brought to bear on government policy and decision-making.
+You'll be responsible for making sure that the best science and engineering advice is applied to government policy and decision-making.

 Science and Engineering Fast Streamers work on issues as diverse as climate change, bioscience policy, defence technology, transport innovation and food production.